BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 Explanation
 -----------
 - Mappings: for single input mapping, input of a mapping must be a string.
-- assign result of Mapping to a new variable, then check Null on the variable to prevent error
+- Assign result of Mapping to a new variable, then check Null on the variable to prevent error
-- new variable will be a Mapping object, to get the value, you must access property of the result object
+- New variable will be a Mapping object, to get the value, you must access property of the result object
+- You must always specifies the ouput field you want from mapping (result.Country), even if mapping has only 1 output field
 - Mapping saves you from writing long multi-part if statements or case-switch statements
 - Mappings can be reused between configurations
 - Shorter code, faster run-time execution